hontz1/openwrt/README.md

 ------------------

-same/ see 21.02 trunk, but you can install additional packages from the feed and incl. minimal luci. luci also over wireless broken, use lan. maybe my build config (strip options were bad).
+same/ see 21.02 trunk, but you can install additional packages from the feed and incl. minimal luci. luci also over wireless broken, use lan. maybe my build config were bad.

 # openwrt 19.08
 ------------------